OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Password-guessing attacks are a common and well-known technique used by hackers.
 In this kind of attack, hackers use a dictionary of common passwords to try to guess the correct password for a list of user accounts.
 This kind of attack doesn’t require a deep technical understanding of the target: Ready-made tools are available that utilize word lists and smart rule sets to automatically generate the required requests.

 The default way of blocking this type of attack is locking accounts after a defined number of incorrect password attempts ("login throttling").
-Account lockouts may last for a specific duration, such as one hour, or until an administrator manually unlocks the account.
-The recommended way however is to implement an exponential back-off algorithm: Here, the time between subsequent login attempts is increased exponentially.
+Account lockouts may last for a specific duration (temporarily lockout), such as a few minutes, or until an administrator manually unlocks the account (permanent lockout).
+The recommended way however is to implement an exponential back-off algorithm: here, the time between subsequent login attempts is increased exponentially.
 Such a mechanism has a negligible effect on usability, while still significantly slowing down automated attacks.

+Important remark: when testing brute forcing an account, reaching out to the customer when permanent account locking has been implemented to request an unlock may be time consuming.
+The tester should always check whether permanent locking is in place and should in this case make sure an efficient procedure is in place for unlocking and should not try to brute force any account (agreement should be made with the customer in advance).

 #### Static Analysis